barunik/DynamicNets.jl/README.md

 # DynamicNets.jl

-The code has been developed in Julia 1.4.0 version, as a code accompanying the Barunik and Ellington (2020) papers, and provides an estimation and inference for *dynamic networks* measures introduced in the following papers
+The code provides estimation and inference for *dynamic networks* measures introduced in the following papers

 Baruník, J. and Ellington, M. (2020): *Dynamic Networks in Large Financial and Economic Systems*, manuscript available soon